-schoolKemsing Primary SchoolKemsing Primary SchoolschoolschoolschoolKemsing Primary Schoolschool
+providing information on our school website and through school bulletin and emails to parents

+Kemsing Primary School will ensure that online safety training for all staff is integrated, aligned and considered as part of our overarching safeguarding approach.

+The DSL will respond to online safety concerns in line with the child protection and other associated policies such as anti-bullying and behaviour.

+Internal sanctions and/or support will be implemented as appropriate.

+Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.

+Where children are asked to learn online at home in response to a full or partial closure:

+Kemsing Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements.

+All communication with learners and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems e.g. Google Classroom and Seesaw.

+Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

+Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy/code of conduct and Acceptable Use Policies.

+Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.

+When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)

+Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Kemsing Primary School will continue to be clear who from the school their child is going to be interacting with online.

+Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.

 Curriculum and Staying Safe

+Kemsing Primary School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.

-Kemsing Primary SchoolWe recognise that schoolsschool play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is ‘safe’; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.
+We recognise that school play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is ‘safe’; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.

-Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and that of others.
-Online safety is integrated into the curriculum.
+Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others.

+Kemsing Primary School is aware of the most recent communication from the DfE on the mandatory implementation of Relationships Education, Relationships and Sex and Health Education and will ensure that this is embedded into the curriculum.

-Kemsing Primary SchoolOur school systems support children to talk to a range of staff.
-Children will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.
+Our school systems support children to talk to a range of staff.
+Children will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.

-The Use of School Premises by Other Organisations
+The Use of Premises by Other Organisations

-Where services or activities are provided separately by another body using the school premises, the Head TeacherHeadteacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.
+Where services or activities are provided separately by another body using the school premises, the Headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.

-If this assurance is not achieved, then an application to use premises will be refused.
+If this assurance is not achieved, an application to use premises will be refused.

 Security